devaldana/max-batch-service/README.md

 * More comments explaining some parts of the code should be added - I will explain everything on our code review.
 * We should add more logs for debugging purpose.
 * Code documentation is also pending, so, it should be added.
+* Probably it would be a good idea to add indexes for some columns.
 * I don't like too much the way the data-integrity-violation-exceptions are handled, using some record of the already processed artists and genres might not be enough.
 * Would be nice to have another table for recording the imported data meta-data.
 * This document itself need to be improved to explain more technical decisions and the way the project works behind the scenes.